timschott/footy-viz/index.md

 	</div>
 	<div class="container" id="mount-intro">
 		<div class="row">
-			<p>Mason Mount is a young attacking midfielder who has been impressive in the club tournaments for Chelsea and made quite an impact in the Euro 2018 and World 2020.
+			<p>Mason Mount is a young attacking midfielder who has been impressive in the club tournaments for Chelsea and made quite an impact in the 2020 Euros.
 As a midfielder, he is responsible for attacking as well getting back on defense and helping his team win the ball back.</p>
 			<p>Considering this, his performance in these two international tournaments was brilliant.</p>
 			<p>Lets explore he touches the ball and where he passes the ball -- two important components of a midfielder's job description.</p>
 		</div>